micro-api/micro-api/README.md

 *This section should be considered normative.*

-In general, the payload should look like the compacted form of JSON-LD, with some additional restrictions:
+In general, the payload should look like the flattened form of JSON-LD, with some additional restrictions:

 - The root node **MUST** be a singular object.
 - There **MUST** be a top-level `@context` object, containing at least the exact key-value pair: `{ "µ": "http://micro-api.org/" }`.